Propafenone (By mouth)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - There are many other drugs that can interact with propafenone.
-Make sure your doctor knows about all other medicines you are using, especially digoxin (Lanoxin®), ketoconazole (Nizoral®), lidocaine, quinidine (Cardioquin®, Quinaglute®), ritonavir (Norvir®), saquinavir (Fortovase®, Invirase®), a blood pressure medicine (such as amiodarone, atenolol, metoprolol, propranolol, Cardizem®, Cordarone®, Lopressor®, or Tenormin®), or a blood thinner (such as warfarin, Coumadin®).
+Make sure your doctor knows about all other medicines you are using, especially digoxin (Lanoxin®), ketoconazole (Nizoral®), ritonavir (Norvir®), saquinavir (Fortovase®, Invirase®), other medicines for heart rhythm problem (such as amiodarone, disopyramide, dofetilide, lidocaine, quinidine, Cardioquin®, Cordarone®, Norpace®, Quinaglute®, Tikosyn®), blood pressure medicine (such as atenolol, metoprolol, propranolol, Tenormin®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.